 What Are We Trying to Achieve?

 Indeed, for maximum accuracy with the driver, we recommend that the only changes you make are to move the ball slightly further forward in your stance, off your left heel, and to stand slightly taller and lift your hands a little as described below.
-With the Golf Loopy Perfect Swing, that’s enough to drive the ball beautifully, splitting the fairway a long way out.
+With the Swing like a Champion system, that’s enough to drive the ball beautifully, splitting the fairway a long way out.

 However, we realise that almost everyone would like to hit the ball further off the tee.
 Scoring is certainly easier when you have a short iron in your hand for your second shot on a long par 4, and putting for eagle on par 5s is always fun!
 Plus, for many of us, giving your opponent’s ball a little wave, as you stroll 50 yards past it down the fairway to reach your own ball, is great for our ego, and that’s all part of the joy of this great game.